 7. Embrace mindfulness.
 Mindfulness means checking in with yourself and being aware of your thoughts.
 One way to tap into mindfulness is through meditation.
 Meditation allows you the unique opportunity to quiet your mind.
 You’ll sharpen your awareness of your thoughts without being so reactive to them.
 You can realize that you are so much greater than any perfectionist thought you might have.

 8. Try experimenting and taking risks.
 If you’re struggling with perfectionism, you’re likely not taking that many risks!
 But business growth happens when you’re willing to take risks.
 Start by taking small risks.
 Find little ways to get outside your comfort zone.
 Go live in a small, private Facebook group.
 Publish your website and tell a friend.
 Email one person and ask for a referral.
 Courage is a muscle and you can strengthen it over time.

 9. Look for joy in the process and not the outcome.
 If you’re waiting to experience perfection in your business, you’re wasting a lot of time!
 The goal is to enjoy the process of growing your business and be willing to experiment along the way.
 One way to experience more joy is celebrate the small wins in your business, rather than waiting until the big prize at the end.

 10. Constantly remind yourself: You are enough.
 At the center of perfection is often a limiting belief, like: I’ll never be enough or I’m not good enough.
 It’s at the core of why we constantly strive to be perfect.
 We think that once we’re perfect, we’ll finally be able to accept ourselves.
 When you learn to uncover and release limiting beliefs, you can let go of the old thoughts that hold you back and start trusting yourself more in your business.

-Perfectionism in business can hold you back, if you let it
+Perfectionism can hold you back in your business, if you let it